reactive-python/reactpy/docs/source/guides/adding-interactivity/responding-to-events/index.rst

 elements.
 Normally this would be accessible via ``event.target.currentTime``, but here it's simply passed in under the key ``currentTime``:

-.. idom:: _examples/audio_player
+.. reactpy:: _examples/audio_player

 Client-side Event Behavior
 --------------------------

-Because IDOM operates server-side, there are inevitable limitations that prevent it from achieving perfect parity with all the behaviors of React.
-With that said, any feature that cannot be achieved in Python with IDOM, can be done by creating :ref:`Custom Javascript Components`.
+Because ReactPy operates server-side, there are inevitable limitations that prevent it from achieving perfect parity with all the behaviors of React.
+With that said, any feature that cannot be achieved in Python with ReactPy, can be done by creating :ref:`Custom Javascript Components`.